 In the months following the tragic shooting at Marjory Stoneman Douglas High School in February 2018, people have continued to make their voices heard in the fight to prevent further school shootings.
 From the National Student Walkout to teacher protests, adults and youth are joining together to ensure that children can benefit from an education without fear.
 And now, ahead of the 2018 mid-term elections, touching art installations around the United States continue to remind the public about this key issue.

 The Last Lockdown is a series of 10 sculptures created by a team hoping to remind the public of what children are facing when they go to school today.
-Texas-based creatives Dan Crumrine and Sean Leonard joined forces with a team to keep the issue at the forefront and ensure that there’s no complacency when it comes to protecting the younger generation.
-“The goal was to confront people with the reality of gun violence and how it affects children,” Crumrine shares with My Modern Met.
+Two Texas creatives joined forces to keep the issue at the forefront and ensure that there's no complacency when it comes to protecting the younger generation.
+“The goal was to confront people with the reality of gun violence and how it affects children,” they share with My Modern Met.
 “Even those who never experience it can still be traumatized by the drills and hearing about it from other peers.”

 The subject, a student cowering under a desk, clinging to one of its legs, is made for maximum emotional impact.
 Her face, filled with fear, is an unforgettable reminder of what many students live with each day.
 On top of the desk, facts about the reality of school shootings are etched for all to see.
 By taking this common piece of schoolhouse furniture—something that is filled with warm memories for many—and transforming it into a vessel for the powerful message, it's impossible for viewers not to come away feeling the impact.